 This is a small but very significant step.
-It is the last link in the agreement to buy.
-It is significant because till this point the builder was not legally bound to sell the home to you.
-Contracts exchanged locks both you and builder to complete.
+It is the last link in the process of buying a house.
+It is significant because, until this point, the contractor was not legally bound to sell the build to you.
+Contracts exchanged signifies the commitment to complete the home.

 This means the builder has signed (executed) the contract and sent a signed copy back to your solicitor.
 You will recall you signed two copies when you signed.
 Now the builder keeps one copy and sends the other to your solicitor.
 This signed contract is the keystone of the whole transaction.
 Your solicitor will inform you as soon as they receive the contract.